 - Earn Your Happy Ending: The War Doctor fought for a long time and ultimately he was able to put an end to the war on a hopefuly note.
 Likewise, it's implied that the Doctor eventually retires instead of dying in battle at Trenzalore.

 - Empathy Doll Shot: A burning soft toy is shown on the ground during the Daleks' attack on Gallifrey.

 - Establishing Character Moment: Subverted.
 Our first glimpse of the War Doctor has him asking a Gallifreyan soldier for his gun, hinting that he's different and more warlike to the other Doctors.
 However, this is just so he can blast a message into the wall, and as the special goes on, we see that he is more similar to the other Doctors than they might like to think.War Doctor: (to himself, while examining the Moment, a.k.a. "the Galaxy Eater", the supreme Time Lord Superweapon) ...Why is there never a big red button?

 - Eureka Moment: The Doctors when they figure out how to Trick Out Time.
 Ten and Eleven are particularly giddy about it.

 - Everybody Knew Already: Clara tells the Doctor about the Black Archive.
 The three incarnations simply turn and look at her.
-"You... know about that already."
+"Okay...
+So, you've heard of that then."
 While the Doctor is technically one person, the knowledge going back at least four incarnations makes you wonder how long the Doctor has been patiently letting UNIT think they have him in the dark.